programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 can do with the text besides counting frequencies.
 People who study the statistical properties of language have found that studying linear sequences of linguistic units can tell us a lot about a text.
-These linear sequences are known as bigrams (2 units), trigrams (3 units), or more generally as n-grams.
+These linear sequences are known as *bigrams* (2 units), *trigrams* (3 units), or more generally as *n-grams*.

 You have probably seen n-grams many times before.
 They are commonly used on search results pages to give you a preview of where your keyword appears in a document and what the surrounding context of the keyword is.
 This application of n-grams is known as keywords in context (often abbreviated as KWIC).
-For example, if the string in question were “it was the best of times it was the worst of times it was the age of wisdom it was the age of foolishness” then a 7-gram for the keyword “wisdom” would be:
+For example, if the string in question were "it was the best of times it was the worst of times it was the age of wisdom it was the age of foolishness" then a 7-gram for the keyword "wisdom" would be:

 ```